the-programmers-hangout/Once-Upon-A-Mime/README.md

 nodemon src/index.js
 ```

-## 4
+## 4. Configuration

+The first thing to do is to add a `.env` file and add your bot token from your Discord developer portal page (see `.env.example` file).

 Configuration commands will be added in the future.
-As of now, you will have to work with a `config.json` file.
+As of now, you will have to work with a `config.json` file (see `.config.json.example` for an example config file, you can use it as a base).
 Make a new `config.json` if it doesn't already exist and add this to it, replacing `<server_id>` with your server's ID and `<channel_id>` with the channel where you want to log usage of Mimey.
-(I am sorry you have to go through this pain.)
-That's it.

 ```json
 {